 Hi!
 I am a researcher at IGN, the French National Geographical Institute, in the computer science department MATIS.
-The focus of my research is to exploit the graph structure of spatial data to improve the precision and speed of learning methods.
+The focus of my research is to exploit the graph structure of spatial/temporal data to improve the precision and speed of learning methods.

 During my PhD I studied learning and optimization structured by large graphs (total variation, graphical models, etc).
 I now work on remote sensing application such as semantic semantization of LiDAR point clouds, satellite hyperspectral imagery and surface reconstruction.
 I have also developed an interest for deep models structured by graphs such as recurrent networks (GRU, LSTM, ECC).